getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 If you reach the account selection page during the Azure Devops installation process (step 4 in the instructions above) and see that there are no accounts available to select, please check the following possibilities:

 - Ensure you are logged into the account connected to your Azure DevOps organization.
-- Double check that your account is a Microsoft Account (MSA).
+- Double-check that your account is a Microsoft Account (MSA).
 At this time, we do not support Azure Active Directory (AAD) accounts.

 ### Bitbucket